 Medical Malpractice Actions

-Actions against health-care providers must be filed within three years of the date that the act giving rise to the injury occurred.
+Actions against health care providers must be filed within three years of the date that the act giving rise to the injury occurred.
 In the case of a minor, suit must be filed within six years of the act or within three years after the minor reaches 18, whichever comes first.
+This section does not apply to suits involving discovery of a foreign body, in which case the period of limitations begins when the object was discovered or reasonably should have been discovered.

 Products Liability Actions